 - Workforce Programs

 - Personal Enrichment

 - Regional Centers

 - Financial Aid

 - Student Life

 BCCC is FREE through 2023!
 We will cover all tuition and fees for students through the Spring 2023 semester.
-The Beaufort Promise program will use a combination of existing and new federal and state programs to pay for college credit classes as well as initial certification classes through the Division of Continuing Education.
-Through the Beaufort Promise, we hope to expand access to higher education for residents in our service area.
+The Beaufort Promise program uses a combination of existing and new federal and state programs to pay for college credit classes as well as initial certification classes through the Division of Continuing Education.
+What will you do with free college?
+You make a plan; we make a promise.

 What fees are covered by the Beaufort Promise program?

 Only tuition and fees are covered.
 Textbooks and cost of attendance (housing, transportation, etc.) are not covered by the program.
 The Beaufort Promise is non-refundable and not retroactive.
 Students who qualify for Pell Grants (Financial Aid) can use those funds to cover costs such as textbooks.
 Students can also apply for internal and external scholarships, as well as child care assistance.